 - These creams at best moisten your skin, keeps it well conditioned and this in turn will keep itchiness at bay.
 (Stretched skin feels itchy rather easily)

 Can Stretch Marks go Away..

-when the streaks still have their dark pigments.
+Note: this treatment is most effective when the streaks still have their dark pigments.